 - Longtail boat trips that run all the way here from Saphin Taksin BTS Station.

 Important things to remember about Taling Chan Floating Market

 - It’s mostly a food market, rather than just catering to tourists.

-- Bring cash as there are not many traders that accept credit card or EFTPOS options.
+- Bring cash as there are not many vendors that accept credit cards.

 - Get there before 11am.
 The market begins to get full after then and you might not get a table.

-- If you don’t want to eat on the floor, you’ll find traders with tables and chairs near the railway bridge.
+- If you don’t want to eat on the floor, you’ll find restaurants with tables and chairs near the railway bridge.

 - Taling Chan Floating Market is closer to central Bangkok so you won’t need to devote the whole day to the trip.
 You can also take public transport all the way.
-As a suggestion, if you don’t have your own transportation, you can ride the BTS until the last station ‘Wongwian Yai’ then get a taxi for about 150 baht.
+As a suggestion, if you don’t have your own transportation, you can ride the BTS until the last station ‘Wongwian Yai’ then catch a taxi.

-Khlong Lat Mayom Floating Market is nearby and can be done in the same day as Taling Chan.
+Khlong Lat Mayom Floating Market is nearby and can be done in the same day as Taling Chan Floating Market.
 Khlong Lat Mayom Floating Market is huge and also isn’t overrun with tourists.
 It’s also packed with food options and offers boat rides through the canals.